- Douglas County Courts & Departments

 - Both Applicants are required to appear in person to complete the application and receive the license

-- Identification must be provided in the form of driver’s license, certified birth certificate, valid passport or some other form of valid photo ID
+- Identification must be provided in the form of driver’s license, valid passport, or some other form of valid photo ID

 - If there has been a previous marriage within the past year, you must provide a certified copy of the final divorce decree